waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ## How to reuse rln credentials

-You may reuse your rln credentials as indicated below.
+You may resue your old rln credentials using `rln-relay-membership-index`, `rln-relay-id` and `rln-relay-id-commitment` options.
-When running the chat2 client, amend the following options:
+For instance, if the previously generated credentials are
 ```
---rln-relay-membership-index:63 --rln-relay-id:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --rln-relay-id-commitment:6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
+your membership index is: 63
+your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+your rln identity commitment key is: 6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
 ```

-Thus the execution command will look like:
+Then, the execution command will look like:
 ```
 ./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x4252105670fE33D2947e8EaD304969849E64f2a6  --eth-account-address:your_eth_account --eth-account-privatekey:your_eth_private_key  --eth-client-address:your_goerli_node  --ports-shift=1  --rln-relay-membership-index:63 --rln-relay-id:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --rln-relay-id-commitment:6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012

 ```
-./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x4252105670fE33D2947e8EaD304969849E64f2a6  --eth-account-address:your_eth_account --eth-account-privatekey:your_eth_private_key  --eth-client-address:your_goerli_node  --ports-shift=1  --rln-relay-membership-index:66 --rln-relay-id:dc308718989380f9b76823351fe8ea05c34898178bb9d2400b086a590e37621b --rln-relay-id-commitment:bd093cbf14fb933d53f596c33f98b3df83b7e9f7a1906cf4355fac712077cb28

 # Sample test output
 Below, is a sample test of running two chat clients.
-Note that the values used for `eth-account-address`, `eth-account-privatekey`, and `eth-client-address` in the following snippets are junk and not valid.
+Note that the values used for `eth-account-address`, `eth-account-privatekey`, and `eth-client-address` in the following code snippets are junk and not valid.
 In the following sample test, `Alice` sends 4 messages namely, `message1`, `message2`, `message3`, and `message4` though only three of them arrive at the `Bob` side.
 The two messages `message2` and `message3` have identical RLN epoch values, so, one of them will be discarded by the test fleets as a spam message.
 You can check this fact by looking at the `Bob` console, where `message3` is missing.